Find out what’s involved in, and how to apply for, this grant to support your development of a proposal to create productive, multi-purpose woodland.

 Note: Forestry Commission approval of your woodland creation design plan does not provide approval to plant.
 If you wish to plant the woodland then it will still be subject to the Environmental Impact Assessment (Forestry) (England and Wales) Regulations 1999 and consultation.
 Find out more about EIAs.

-If your stage 1 data indicates that a more detailed assessment is needed (such as a landscape and visual impact assessment, or an archaeological survey) then you can apply for an ‘extraordinary payment’.
+If you have accepted a stage 1 grant offer from the Forestry Commission and your stage 1 data indicates that a more detailed assessment is needed (such as a landscape and visual impact assessment, or an archaeological survey) then you can apply for an ‘extraordinary payment’.

 How to apply